4: Writing Straight News for Digital and Print Media

 News comes in two basic types often called straight news and feature news.
 If you were to go to an online news site or read through your social media feed, it would be possible to classify all news as straight news or feature news, so it is important to thoroughly understand both terms.

-You will notice that the definition suggests that the type of story and the way it is written go hand-in-hand.
-This is no mistake.
+The definition suggests that the type of story and the way it is written go hand-in-hand.
 Usually, straight news stories are written in a fact-focused, straightforward way.
 Writing straight news is different from most other forms of writing in that it cuts to the chase and offers little in the way of descriptive language.
 It is meant to convey the facts in a narrative form that is efficient and clear above all else.

-A feature article often goes into more depth than a hard news article and uses storytelling devices and the inclusion of details that you might expect to find in short stories and novels.
-Feature stories are often considered “soft news” and do not focus solely on facts.
+A feature news article often goes into more depth than a hard news article and uses storytelling devices and the inclusion of details that you might expect to find in short stories and novels.
+Feature stories are often considered “soft news” because they are not written with a serious tone.
+That said, feature articles are nonfiction and must be completely factual to be considered news.

-Feature stories differ from hard news in terms of topic and tone.
+Feature stories often differ from hard news in terms of topic and tone.
 Feature news writers typically have the flexibility to use a wider range of story structures.
 They often provide rich descriptions and include scene-setting anecdotes.
-Features are usually longer in terms of word count and page count than straight news stories, and features are almost always accompanied by photos, photo illustrations, graphics, including infographics, maps, and more.
+Features are usually longer in word count and page count than straight news stories, and features are almost always accompanied by photos, photo illustrations, graphics, maps, and/or other visual elements.

 Generally, hard news stories deliver “just the facts” as efficiently as possible, while feature news articles aim to provide readers with an immersive experience that infuses factual, timely stories with emotion and a sense of place and broader purpose.